BurntSushi/blog/content/post/rust-error-handling.md

 program gracefully while a `NotFound` error might mean exiting with an error code and showing an error to the user.)
-With `io::ErrorKind`, the caller can examine the type of an error with case analysis, which is strictly superior than trying to tease out the details of an error inside of a `String`.
+With `io::ErrorKind`, the caller can examine the type of an error with case analysis, which is strictly superior to trying to tease out the details of an error inside of a `String`.

 Instead of using a `String` as an error type in our previous example of reading an integer from a file, we can define our own error type that represents errors